Log symplectic manifolds and $[Q,R]=0$: Log symplectic manifolds

 \subsection{Momentum maps.}

 Let $G$ be a compact connected Lie group with Lie algebra $\g$, and let $\z\subset \g$ denote the centre.
-Suppose that $G$ acts smoothly on $M$ preserving $\omega$, and such that each hypersurface $Z \in \Z$ is mapped to itself.
+Suppose that $G$ acts smoothly on $M$ preserving the log symplectic 2-form $\omega$, and such that each hypersurface $Z \in \Z$ is mapped to itself.
 For $X \in \g$, let $X_M$ (resp. $X_Z$) denote the corresponding vector field on $M$ (resp. $Z$, for $Z \in \Z$).

 \begin{definition} The \emph{modular weight} of $Z \in \Z$ is the map $c_Z \colon Z \rightarrow \g^\ast$ defined by

 \end{definition} \begin{proposition} $c_Z$ is constant and $\z^*$-valued. \end{proposition} \begin{proof} Recall that $Z$ is connected.
 To see that $c_Z$ is constant, use the Cartan homotopy formula and the compatibility of $\tn{res}_Z$ with de Rham differentials.
 Then the fact that $c_Z$ is $\z^*$-valued follows because it is a $G$-equivariant map $Z\rightarrow \g^*$. \end{proof}